cliftonsluss/SFunk/README.md

 ## Instalation
 Clone this git repository
-Navigate to either the solid or liquid source directory and edit the makefile to reflect your tooling setup
+Navigate to either the solid or liquid source directory and edit the makefile to reflect your tooling setup (only solid code is meaningful at this point)
 ```
 make
 ```